Cassielxd/moduforge-rs/docs/README.en.md

 #### State Management

-`State` is the core state management component of the editor, responsible for maintaining the editor's overall state.
+`State` is the core state management component of the runtime, responsible for maintaining the runtime's overall state.
 It includes the following key features:

-- **Configuration Management**: Manages editor configuration through the `Configuration` struct, including plugin lists, document structure definitions, etc.
+- **Configuration Management**: Manages runtime configuration through the `Configuration` struct, including plugin lists, document structure definitions, etc.
 - **Plugin State**: Manages the state data of all plugins through `fields_instances`.
 - **Document Management**: Manages the document's node pool through `node_pool`.
 - **Versioning**: Tracks state changes through the `version` field.
 - **Resource Management**: Manages global resources through `resource_manager`.

 `State` provides the following main functions:
-- Creating and initializing new editor states
+- Creating and initializing new runtime states
 - Managing plugin states
 - Handling transactions and state updates
 - Reconfiguring the state to adapt to new requirements

 #### GlobalResourceManager

-`GlobalResourceManager` is the editor's runtime global resource manager, responsible for managing all registered resources and states.
+`GlobalResourceManager` is the runtime's runtime global resource manager, responsible for managing all registered resources and states.
 It includes the following key features:

 - **Resource Table Management**: Manages all registered resources through `ResourceTable`.
 - **Gotham State Management**: Manages state specific to the Gotham framework through `GothamState`.